-If the ball is to be replaced, the umpire shall inform the batsman.
-Either batsman or bowler may raise the matter with the umpires and the umpires' decision as to a replacement or otherwise will be final.
+If the ball is to be replaced, the umpire shall inform the batter.
+Either the batter or bowler may raise the matter with the umpires and the umpires' decision as to a replacement or otherwise will be final.

 5.3 Law 5.6 - Specifications